spencermountain/compromise/plugins/wikipedia/README.md

 <!-- spacer -->
 <img height="30px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

-This plugin provides a highly-compressed list of ~38 thousand popular wikipedia articles, and efficiently scans a text for them.
+This experimental plugin provides a highly-compressed list of ~38 thousand popular wikipedia articles, and efficiently scans a text for them.

 The plugin is approximately 300kb, minified.
+It does not include wikipedia's redirects (which it should!).

+It is intended as a proof-of-concept, for compressing a large lexicon onto the client-side.

 ### Wikipedia
 ```js